Kmeakin/walrus-report/src/30-implementation.md

 semantic errors were detected in the semantic analysis pass.
 We do this by collecting all errors emitted by the lowering, name resolution and type inference passes into a single `Vec` of errors.
 If vector is empty, we can proceed to the next step.
-If there are any errors, we abort the compilition process and print some (hopefully) useful error messages to the user.
+If there are any errors, we abort the compilation process and print some (hopefully) useful error messages to the user.

-Each error is represnted as an `enum` indicating the kind of error (eg type mismatch, undefined variable, mutating an immutable variable) and the HIR nodes responsible.
+Each error is represented as an `enum` indicating the kind of error (eg type mismatch, undefined variable, mutating an immutable variable) and the HIR nodes responsible.
 The corresponding parse tree node for each HIR node is looked-up in the `HashMap` created in the lowering pass to get the source locations.
-The codespan-reporting ^[TODO: link] library then handles the details of printing a message to the terminal with the correct escape-sequences to display lines and coloured text.
+The `codespan-reporting`^[TODO: link] library then handles the details of printing a message to the terminal with the correct escape-sequences to display lines and coloured text.

-## LLVM IR generation
+## Code generation
 Once we have finished type inference, we have successfully detected all semantic errors that could occur in the program, and are ready to generate an executable file that can be run.
 For this task we will defer to the LLVM framework.
-LLVM handles the intricacies of generating instructions appropriate to the hardware architecture the progrmam is compiled on and the Application Binary Interface mandated by the operating system being used.
-All that we need to do is to generate *LLVM-IR*.
+LLVM handles the intricacies of generating instructions appropriate to the hardware architecture the program is compiled on and the Application Binary Interface mandated by the operating system being used.
+All that we need to do is to generate *LLVM IR*.

 ### LLVM IR
 The LLVM intermediate representation is both low-level enough to allow language